Carreau/phd-dissertation/parts/part3.rst

     Figure showing the reproducibility of indentation process on a bead with 25nM Arp2/3 and 10nM CP Subset of data from :num:`Fig #reproc-time` shown with different color to represent evolution of indentation curve with time.
-    Time is relative to first indentaion.
+    Time is relative to first indentation.
+Shaded area represent zone where the two beads would interpenetrates.

 Effect of approach speed
 ========================